The best mid-fat grip we’ve ridden to date

 Then ODI launched the Pro Elite series grip.

 I always liked the old Intense lock-on grips, and the Elite Pro has a similar design, albeit without the Intense logo.
-They also have an eccentric core that puts more rubber in the palm of your hand and less on the underside of the grip where the fingertips rest.
-So you get all of the benefits of fatter grips without the bulk.

 The new single collar design has proved secure, even on carbon bars, and with an integrated end-cap ODI has addressed the only real issue I’ve found with the Race Face Half Nelson grips – namely the end of the grip filling with mud and moving on the bar.